-Shares can be bought either by sending a completed application form to the ACD or, at the ACD's discretion, by telephoning the ACD on 0345 777 5511.
+Shares can be bought either by sending a completed application form to the ACD or by telephoning the ACD on 0345 777 5511.
 Application forms may be obtained from the ACD.

 Shares may be bought directly from the ACD or through your professional adviser or other intermediary.